-Rail shipments include merchandise, automotive products, and coal, coke and iron ore.
+Rail shipments include merchandise, coal, and intermodal.
 Service groups as a percent of rail revenue are as follows:

-2009 2008
+2010 2009

-Merchandise 56% 56%
+Merchandise 57% 63%

-Coal, Coke and Iron Ore 35% 34%
+Coal 32% 35%

-Automotive 7 % 8%
+Intermodal 9% 0%

 Other 2% 2%

 Total 100% 100%

-The Respondent's merchandise business is the most diverse market with nearly 2.1 million carloads per year of aggregates (which includes crushed stone, sand and gravel), metal, phosphate, fertilizer, food, consumer (manufactured goods and appliances), agricultural, paper and chemical products.
+The Respondent's merchandise business is the most diverse market with nearly 2.6 million carloads per year of aggregates (which includes crushed stone, sand and gravel), metal, phosphate, fertilizer, food, consumer (manufactured goods and appliances), agricultural, automotive, paper and chemical products.

-The Respondent's coal business delivered approximately 1.6 million carloads of coal, coke and iron ore to electricity generating power plants, ocean, river and lake piers and terminals, steel makers and industrial plants.
-The Respondent transports almost one-third of every ton of coal used for generating electricity in the areas it serves.
+The Respondent's coal business delivered approximately 1.6 million carloads of coal to electricity generating power plants, ocean, river and lake piers and terminals, steel makers and industrial plants.
+The Respondent transports utility, industrial and export coal to electricity-generating power plants, steel manufacturers, industrial plants and deep-water port facilities.
+Roughly three of every four tons of domestic coal and almost half of the export coal that the Respondent transports are used for generating electricity.